All About Pressure

 - Assume the meditation posture (see standing, sitting and recumbent meditation positions.

-- Practice yogic breathing for meditation, (See Abdominal Breathing, Alternate Nostril Breathing and Other Breathing Techniques), as you visualize generating concentrated amounts of neidan chi at the pressure point.
+- Practice yogic breathing for meditation, (See Abdominal Breathing, Alternate Nostril Breathing, Serenity Breath and Other Breathing Techniques), as you visualize generating concentrated amounts of neidan chi at the pressure point.

 All of the pressure points should feel tender when you massage them.
 If you are sensitive to the neidan chi you should also feel the vital chi energy immediately when you massage them or feel more sensitivity in those areas when you transmit healing chi here.